EXCLUSIVE-U.S.-China trade deal might not be ready for signing in Chile -U.S. official

 An interim trade agreement between the United States and China might not be completed in time for signing in Chile next month as expected but that does not mean the accord is falling apart, a U.S. administration official said on Tuesday.
 U.S. and Chinese negotiators are working to complete a text for the agreements for U.S. President Donald Trump and Chinese President Xi Jinping to sign at an Asia-Pacific Economic Cooperation summit in Chile Nov.
 16-17.
 "If it's not signed in Chile, that doesn't mean that it falls apart.
 It just means that it's not ready," the administration official said.
 "Our goal is to sign it in Chile.
 But sometimes texts aren't ready.
 But good progress is being made and we expect to sign the agreement in Chile."

+"It is China's hope that the two sides can find a way to resolve the economic and trade issues on the basis of mutual respect, equality and mutual benefit," he told a daily briefing on Wednesday.
+U.S. stocks turned negative after Reuters reported the administration official's comments, as investors bet the closely watched trade talks were further away from resolution.

 The interim trade agreement announced by Trump on Oct.
-11 had buoyed markets, promising relief for companies rocked by nearly 16 months of tit-for-tat tariffs that have slowed global growth to its slowest pace since the 2008-2009 financial crisis.
-The South China Morning Post, citing a person briefed on the arrangements, reported early Tuesday that the leaders of the world's two largest economies were tentatively slated to sign the interim trade deal on Nov.
+11 had buoyed markets, promising relief for companies rocked by nearly 16 months of tit-for-tat tariffs that have slowed global growth to its slowest since the 2008-2009 financial crisis.
+The South China Morning Post, citing a person briefed on the arrangements, said on Tuesday the leaders of the world's two largest economies were tentatively set to sign the interim trade deal on Nov.
 17 "if everything goes smoothly."

 A U.S.-based source confirmed that was the target date for a meeting, but the administration official cautioned that the text might not be completed in time.
-White House adviser Jared Kushner, Trump's son-in-law, told a panel at the Future Investment Initiative conference in Riyadh that U.S. Trade Representative Robert Lighthizer and Mnuchin "have made a fabulous deal" with Beijing.
+White House adviser Jared Kushner, Trump's son-in-law, told an investment panel in Riyadh that U.S. Trade Representative Robert Lighthizer and Mnuchin "have made a fabulous deal" with Beijing.

 "I think people understand the president, that he's firm.
-They know that he's going to make the decisions that he thinks are right, and I think ultimately that we've come to an understanding with China now on where we want to head," he said.
-Lighthizer said on Friday that Washington and Beijing are "close to finalizing" some sections of a trade agreement after a phone call between top negotiators.
+They know that he's going to make the decisions that he thinks are right, and I think ultimately that we've come to an understanding with China now on where we want to head."
+Lighthizer said on Friday Washington and Beijing are "close to finalizing" some sections of a trade pact after a phone call between top negotiators.

-Tougher issues - such as China's industrial policy, subsidies for state-owned enterprises, forced technology transfers - had been deferred for negotiation later, he said.
+Tougher issues, such as China's industrial policy, subsidies for state-owned enterprises and forced technology transfers had been deferred, he said.
 "The can has been kicked down to a phase two or phase three, but we're really just wondering if we're going to get through phase one," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)